hjfruit/qiufen/packages/cli/README.md

 interface MockConfig {
   /** enable the mock ability while it's true */
   enable: boolean
+  /** the default value of enable arg in mock directive, default is true */
+  mockDirectiveDefaultEnableValue: boolean
   /** schema files used for dev env, valid when enable is true */ schemaFiles?: string[]
   /** value map rules, you should add all your scalar type mappers here or you'll get an error */